2. Submitting household income information

 The household income is the combined income of:

-If we haven't received your household income information close to your start date
+If we haven't got your household income information close to your start date

-Check with your parents or partner - it may be that it was received too close to your start date, or we haven't received it at all.
-If we have what we need, we'll reassess you as soon as we can, you'll get a new letter showing your full entitlement when we do.
+Check with your parents or partner when they submitted their income information - it may be that they submitted it too close to your start date, or we haven't received it at all.
+Once we have what we need, we'll reassess you as soon as we can, and you'll get a new Notification of Entitlement showing your full amount.
 If we don't have the information, we'll reassess you as soon as it is provided.